micmacIGN/micmac/MMVII/Readme.md

     make

-or

-    make -f Mk-MMVII.makefile

-On first compilation, SymDer code has to be generated:
+On first compilation or SymDer-related runtime error, synbolic derivatives code has to be generated:

+    make
+    ./MMVII  GenCodeSymDer
+    make

+In case of SynDer-related compilation error, clear all generated code before compilation:

+    make distclean
     make
     ./MMVII  GenCodeSymDer
     make